betatim/jupyterday-europe/README.md

 # jupyterday-europe
-:shooting_star: Organising jupyter day Europe
+Organisational things for a jupyter day in Europe.